mgoellnitz/JFileSync3/README.md

 Requirements
 ------------

-- Java 6 Runtime Environment (see 'http://java.oracle.com')
+- Java 7 Runtime Environment, Java 8 supported (see 'http://java.oracle.com')

-- JCE extension when using other algorithms than AES (see 'http://java.oracle.com')
+- Only when using other algorithms than AES: JCE extension  (see 'http://java.oracle.com')

 Installation and Application Start
 ----------------------------------